laravel-shift/blueprint-docs/source/docs/controller-shorthands.md

 Instead of having to write out all of the actions and statements common to CRUD behavior within your controllers, you may instead use the `resource` shorthand.

 The `resource` shorthand automatically infers the model reference based on the controller name.
-Blueprint will expand this to into the 7 resource actions with the appropriate statements for each action: `index`, `create`, `store`, `show`, `edit`, `update`, and `destroy`.
+Blueprint will expand this into the 7 resource actions with the appropriate statements for each action: `index`, `create`, `store`, `show`, `edit`, `update`, and `destroy`.

 For example, the following represents the _longhand_ definition of resource controller: